Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Dodge Charger are $1,634 annually for full coverage.
-Comprehensive costs around $332, collision costs $582, and liability is $520.
-Buying just liability costs around $592 a year, with insurance for high-risk drivers costing around $3,528.
-Teens receive the highest rates at $6,168 a year or more.
+U.S. average insurance rates for a Dodge Charger are $1,634 a year including full coverage.
+Comprehensive insurance costs around $332 each year, collision costs $582, and liability insurance is estimated at $520.
+A policy with just liability insurance costs approximately $592 a year, with coverage for high-risk drivers costing $3,528 or more.
+Teenage drivers pay the highest rates at $6,168 a year or more.

 Average premium for full coverage: $1,634